Paul Tracy: Other racing ventures

-He began competing in NASCAR's Busch Series in the No. 34 Chevrolet Monte Carlo for five races in the 2006 season with Frank Cicci Racing and Jim Kelly Racing that were not on the same weekend as any CCWS rounds.
+Tracy began competing in NASCAR's Busch Series in the No. 34 Chevrolet Monte Carlo for five races in the 2006 season with Frank Cicci Racing and Jim Kelly Racing that were not on the same weekend as any CCWS rounds.
 This was done in the hope he would compete full-time in either the Busch or Nextel Cup Series in 2007.
 (Note: Tracy tested a Cup Series car over two days with Richard Childress Racing at Michigan International Raceway in August 2005 in anticipation he would compete in the GFS Marketplace 400.
 An agreement of a race seat was not reached because of inadequate time to prepare an entry for him.
 Before that, Tracy and car owner Richard Childress had communicated for two years about a test, and acquainted himself with stock car racing by renting a former Nextel Cup Series car that was prepared by driving instructor Andy Hillenburg at Concord Speedway.)
 Tracy exhibited an interest in NASCAR as early as 1999, and Barnett helped him secure finance.
 Funding was raised for Tracy to enter ten races but Forsythe wanted him to do five.
-He also drove Biagi Brothers Racing's No. 34 Dodge Charger in the Telcel-Motorola 200 at Mexico City.
+He also drove Biagi Brothers Racing's No. 4 Dodge Charger in the Telcel-Motorola 200 at Mexico City.
 Tracy had his season-best finish of 24th at the season-opening Hershey's Kissables 300 at Daytona International Speedway, after starting fortieth.
 He planned to race for Riley-D'Hondt Motorsports in six races of the 2007 Busch Series with the possibility of driving the Car of Tomorrow in the Nextel Cup Series but instead focused on his CCWS career.

 Tracy drove one Craftsman Truck Series race in Germain Racing's No. 9 Toyota Tundra late in the 2008 season (the Chevy Silverado 350K at Texas).
 He impressed team owner Bob Germain enough at Chicagoland Speedway in Todd Bodine's truck to sign a one-race contract, and raced in Texas rather than Las Vegas as intended, due to a Texas-based sponsor's intervention.
 Tracy started 22nd and finished twentieth.
 In the 2012 Rolex Sports Car Series, Tracy drove four races for Doran Racing in its No. 77 Dallara DP01-Ford with Brian Frisselle, Burt Frisselle, Jim Lowe and Billy Johnson and two for Action Express Racing in its No. 5 Chevrolet Corvette DP alongside David Donohue.
 His best finish of the season was third place in the Montreal 200.
 Tracy partnered Jon Bennett, Colin Braun and Lowe in Doran's No. 77 Dallara-Ford car in the 2013 24 Hours of Daytona, finishing 48th overall after he collided with Simon Pagenaud in the tenth hour.